 Integrated Market Strategy

-I learned market strategy from one of the masters, Regis McKenna, back in the mid-1990s.
-Back then, the process Regis’ Consulting firm devised (nearly a decade earlier) was dubbed CRUSH (no acronym, just “Crush the competition”).
+I learned market strategy from one of the true masters, Regis McKenna.
+Back in the 1980s, the process Regis’ consulting firm devised was dubbed CRUSH (no acronym, just crush the competition”).
 It was created as a fast, hyper-focused market strategy process that could be implemented for a client quickly (I believe it was for Apple, in fact, and I think they had a deadline of only a couple weeks).

 But, all of the parts of the CRUSH process are just as relevant today as they were so many decades ago.
-In fact, they are way more advanced than the typically sad state of “state-of-the-art” marketing taught in business schools and practiced in organizations worldwide, today.
-Some are now referring to the first part of this process as STEEP (standing for Social, Technological, Economic, Environmental, and Political).
-I don’t really care what it’s called but business professionals need to modernize their strategy and adopt the CRUSH process.
+In fact, they are much more advanced than the typically sad state of “state-of-the-art” marketing taught in business schools and practiced in organizations worldwide.
+Some marketers now refer to the first part of this process as STEEP (standing for the Social, Technological, Economic, Environmental, and Political lenses applied during the process).
+Regardless of what it’s called, business professionals need to modernize their strategy and adopt the CRUSH process.

-Sadly, the reality of the vast majority of “marketing” practiced in the world is based on a few poorly-implemented processes, disconnected and out-of-order, colossal misunderstandings of people and markets, and more than a few lazily-used templates.
+Sadly, the reality of the vast majority of “marketing” practiced in the world is based on a few poorly-implemented processes (disconnected and out-of-order), colossal misunderstandings of people and markets, and more than a few lazily-used templates.
 I kid you not.
-But, there is a better way:

-• Recognize that typical “market research” is only quantitative research, which may uncover the what and how of customers’ activities but that’s it.
+- We need to recognize that typical “market research” over-emphasizes quantitative research, which may uncover thewhat and how of customers’ activities but that’s it.
 Qualitative research (sometimes called “market insight”) requires qualitative techniques to uncover the why of customer behavior.
 Without this, your market strategy is sunk, from the beginning.

-• Environmental Analysis, Competitive Analysis, Positioning, and beyond (like Infrastructure Marketing and Whole Product Marketing) are all connected, interrelated, and follow in this specific order.
+- Environmental Analysis, Competitive Analysis, Positioning, and beyond (like Infrastructure, Market Segmentation, and Whole Product Development) are all connected, interrelated, and follow in this specific order.
 The key is that the outcomes of the preceding process are required as the inputs to the next process.
-This means that you cannot perform competitive research until you’ve identified the most important decision-drivers in Environment Analysis.
-Typically, in typical business strategy today, these processes are completely unrelated and done out-of-sequence (if they’re all done at all), in strategy today.
+This means that you cannotperform competitive research until you’ve identified the most important customer decision-drivers in Environment Analysis.
+Typically, in typical business strategy today, these processes are completely unrelated and done out-of-sequence (if they’re all done at all).